codesilva/codesilva.github.io/_drafts/pitches/nodejs-event-loop-closer-look.md

-# JS event loop: a closer look

-Non blocking I/O is a lie

-## Outline
+# Takeaways

+- What is IO?
+- What is non-blocking IO?
-- Overview of js event loop
+- How does the event loop work?
-- Let's build one

-##